 7. If patient only reports a finger on one of the hands moving (whilst both are moving simultaneously), it suggests the presence of visual neglect...

 Visual fieldsSit directly facing the patient, approximately 1 metre away.

 1. Ask the patient to cover their left eye with their left hand.

 2. You should cover your right eye and be staring directly at the patient (mirroring the patient).

-3. Ask patient to focus on your face & not move their head or eyes during the assessment.
+3. Ask the patient to focus on your face and not move their head or eyes during the assessment.

 4. Ask the patient to tell you when they can see your fingertip wiggling.

-5. Outstretch your arms, ensuring they are situated at equal distance between yourself & the patient.
+5. Outstretch your arms, ensuring they are situated at equal distance between yourself and the patient.

 6. Position your fingertip at the outer border of one of the quadrants of your visual field.